sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 `Limit order` - to place this order, you need to fill the 'Price' and 'Amount' fields.
 If this order finds a corresponding order on the opposite side, it will be executed.
 Otherwise it will be placed into the orderbook.

+`Fiat` - is a currency (a medium of exchange) established as money, often by government regulation, but that does not have intrinsic value (value independent of the nominal value, such as a precious metal might have).

+`Provider` - fiat currencies has different providers that helps people making deposits and withdraws by bank transfers.

+`Multinetwork` - cryptocurrency like USDT obtained in different networks, like: OMNI, Tron, Ethereum etc. If we need to make deposits and withdraws on for example on USDT we need to choose the network.

+`Main balance` - balance on exchange that accept deposits and withdraws.

+`Memo` - some currencies like XLM can create only one address for exchange.
+So for understanding witch transaction is your exchanges use additional data - called memo for transactions.

 ___
 ### Main balance